budhasanjeev/BakhraGyan/README.md

-# Krishi-Sujhab
+# BakhraGyan
-Krishi-Sujhab is a web and mobile application dedicated for goat farming in Nepal.
+BakhraGyan is a web and mobile application dedicated for goat farming in Nepal.
+It is built using PHP, Javascript, HTML, CSS, MySql.